Thai sweet potato curry with cod, asparagus and coconut milk

 • Add freshly ground black pepper.

 • Deglaze with the coconut milk.
-Add the fish sauce (or coconut aminos) and the juice of the lime (which you took the zest from).
+Add the coconut aminos and the juice of the lime (which you took the zest from).
 Let simmer for 15 minutes.

 • Wash and cut the asparagus into pieces.